What sort of school is Dauntsey's?

 Dauntsey's is well known for being a friendly school; few pupils have a problem settling in.
 There is an Induction Day and a wide system of support, including a buddy system.
 All pupils have a tutor, offering advice and support, throughout their time here

 What are the daily transport arrangements?

 Most day pupils travel to and from School by bus.
 This transport network serves most of the county and buses start at Tisbury, Frome, Trowbridge, Chippenham, Royal Wootton Bassett, Swindon, Marlborough, Hungerford, Andover, Amesbury, Salisbury, Etchilhampton, Pewsey and Cherhill.
-Buses Booklet for full details of all current routes
+More details can be found here.

 What is the School's academic policy?

 The academic life of the School is vibrant, stimulating and energetic; we aim to encourage independent minds and a desire for individual achievement.
 Breadth and challenge are the key elements of the School's curriculum, which is taught by subject specialists.
 Find out more here

 Pupils in First to Third Forms are taught in groups of around 20, Fourth and Fifth Form in groups of around 16-18 and in the Sixth Form a typical class numbers 10-12.